dodyg/practical-aspnetcore/README.md

 I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to play around with these samples but it is not required.
 You can use Visual Studio 2017 as well.

+Note: If you encounter problem with downloading packages or Nuget, try the following command `nuget.exe locals -clear all`.

 ### MVC, SignalR and Blazor

 There are dedicated samples for ASP.NET Core MVC 2.1 [here (20 samples)](/projects/mvc), ASP.NET Core SignalR 2.1 [here (0 sample)](/projects/signalr) and Blazor [here (1 sample)](/projects/blazor).
 The rest of projects here are for ASP.NET Core only.